sfreemire/IP_MAP_Calculator/README.md

 IP Networking Stateless MAP Parameter Calculator

-# Purpose

-Calculate IPv4 sharing and port allocations for stateless "Mapping of Address and Port" as described in RFC7599 (MAP-T) and
+Calculates IPv4 sharing and port allocations for stateless "Mapping of Address and Port" as described in RFC7599 (MAP-T) and
 RFC7597 (MAP-E).

 ## Dependencies